 First, lets consider the jobs data.
 The July jobs report was the typical blah-ish report we've come to expect in the past couple of years.
 The economy added jobs (117,000 on net), but not at a rate sufficient to make a dent either in the unemployment rate or in the vast armies of underemployed Americans.
 The trends that we've long noticed continued.
 And while they aren't cause for elation, they should be cause for some relief.
 The conservative recovery — one in which the private sector adds jobs every month while the public sector cuts them — continued.
 The private sector in July added 154,000 jobs while the government cut 37,000.
 Put another way, in a month in which Washington intentionally concocted a crisis designed to foment uncertainty and paralysis, companies added about 38,500 jobs per week.

-In the panic over the markets yesterday, investors and analysts may also have ignored other data that points to expansion.
+In the panic over the markets yesterday, investors and analysts may also have ignored other data that point to expansion.
 Consumers account for about 70 percent of U.S. economic activity.
-And preliminary data indicates that consumers didn't pull back in July.
-Yesterday, Thomson Reuters reported that its same-store sales index rose 4.4 percent in July from the year before.
-The International Council of Shopping Centersreported that same-store sales in the chains it tracks rose 4.6 percent in July from the year before.
+And preliminary data indicate that consumers didn't pull back in July.
+Yesterday Thomson Reuters reported that its same-store sales index rose 4.4 percent in July from the year before.
+The International Council of Shopping Centers reported that same-store sales in the chains it tracks rose 4.6 percent in July from the year before.
 That's a slower rate than has been reported in recent months, but it is a far cry from a contracting economy.
 Want more?
-The Institute for Supply Management's surveys shows that both the manufacturing and the service sector expanded in June.
+The Institute for Supply Management's surveys show that both the manufacturing and the service sector expanded in June.

 A single jobs report shouldn't eliminate the legitimate concerns about America's frustratingly slow expansion.
 But it should allay them -- at least for now.